utcs-scea/KernMLOps/README.md

 # Run yaml configured data collection inside docker
 make collect
 # Run mongodb benchmark inside docker
-make docker
-make benchmark-mongodb
+make start-mongodb-server # Starts server if not already running.
+Does not need to be run if it is already running. make docker make benchmark-mongodb